sous-chefs/yum/CONTRIBUTING.md

 other platforms supported by the cookbook.
 For example if your changes are for Debian, make sure that they do not break on CentOS.

-Please do not modify the version number in the metadata.rb, Opscode will select the appropriate version based on the release cycle information above.
+Please do not modify the version number in the metadata.rb, Chef Software, Inc will select the appropriate version based on the release cycle information above.

 Please do not update the CHANGELOG.md for a new version.
 Not all changes to a cookbook may be merged and released in the same versions.